remult/remult/docs/tutorials/react-next/README.md

 ### Create a simple todo app with Remult using Next.js

 In this tutorial, we are going to create a simple app to manage a task list.
-We'll use `Next.js`, and Remult as our full-stack CRUD framework, and [tailwindcss](https://tailwindcss.com) as a css framework.
+We'll use `Next.js`, and Remult as our full-stack CRUD framework.
 For deployment to production, we'll use [railway.app](https://railway.app/) to host the application and a `PostgreSQL` database.

 By the end of the tutorial, you should have a basic understanding of Remult and how to use it to accelerate and simplify full stack app development.